 Daily metering service charges

-The charges (excluding GST) for 2017-18 will be applied based on the number of tariffs; the costs are outlined below.
+The charges for 2018-19 will be applied based on the number of tariffs.
+The costs are outlined below.

-For further Meter Installation Services prices please refer to the 2017-18 Network Prices (XLSM 1.5 mb).
+For further Meter Installation Services prices please refer to our latest Updated Network Tariff Tables (Excel) on our Pricing publications webpage.

 Meter installation charges